Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Heavier bodies who need extra midsection reinforcement
+• Heavier bodies that need more midsection reinforcement

 • People who run hot and dislike pillow-top warmth